GRACE2's Profile Page

 Information Written by GRACE2

 My name is Grace.
 I live in Massachusetts USA.
-I'm a friendly middle-aged gal who has raised two children and I have two wonderful grandchildren.
+I'm a friendly middle-aged gal who has raised two children.
 I was on SS a few years ago but got side-tracked.
 Now I'm back and am enjoying myself immensely.

 When I reached an age of understanding, my parents explained to me why they named me Grace.
 They told me that they wanted me to have a constant reminder of how I should conduct myself.
 That was a beautiful gift, and one which I have bestowed on my own daughter.